 Customer engagement software is an essential part of creating a frictionless, omnichannel customer experience.
 By meeting your customers across all channels with the help of a variety of applicable customer engagement tools, you will be putting your business in the position to better collect customer information, strategize, engage, and ultimately drive sales and customer loyalty.

-For businesses who can afford to, it’s essential to invest in a multichannel, multi-tool approach to customer engagement.
+Tips for avoiding this pitfall: For businesses who can afford to, it’s essential to invest in a multichannel, multi-tool approach to customer engagement.
 After all, your customers need to be cared for at all phases of their customer lifecycle to remain loyal, engaged brand participants.
 Just like how sales, marketing, and customer service work together on customer outreach — CRM, social media, marketing automation, live chat, knowledge base, and other engagement tools work in unison create a seamless buyer experience.

 You don’t want to underinvest in your customer experience, but you also don’t want to overinvest.
 Customer engagement software providers will sell you on as much as they can — it’s up to you to know what’s vital to the success of your business, and what isn’t.